 On the first Saturday in May, everyone will be heading to a social event.
 Whether you have tickets to watch the Kentucky Derby at Churchill Downs or if you are planning to throw your own Derby party, you will need an outfit.

 Spending an afternoon in Louisville's Crescent Hill neighborhood is relaxing, entertaining, and there are plenty of boutiques to explore.
-Pair your trip with a stop at Blue Dog Bakery, the bread and muffins are worth the trip and Blue Dog serves up a satisfying breakfast and lunch, too.
+Pair your trip with a stop at Blue Dog Bakery, the bread and muffins are worth the trip.
+Blue Dog, also serves up a satisfying breakfast and lunch.

 It's All at the Mall